High Blood Pressure and the Growing Number of Undiagnosed Young Adults

 • Lower high blood pressure by up to 11 mm Hg by consuming a fiber-rich, low-saturated fat, low-cholesterol diet containing whole grains, fruits, and vegetables.

 • Get more exercise.
-Regular physical activity lasting 150 minutes (2.5 hours) per week over (5-7 days/week) and strength training (2-3 days/week) can lower high blood pressure by about 5 to 7 mm Hg
+Engaging in 150 minutes of aerobic exercise per week (spread over 5-7 days) and strength training 2-3 times per week can reduce high blood pressure by approximately 5 to 7 mm Hg.

-• Stop smoking and use alcohol in moderation which means one drink a day for women or two drinks a day for men.
+• Stop smoking and use alcohol in moderation, which means one drink a day for women or two drinks a day for men.
+Be mindful about said drink quantity though!
+One standard drink can differ based on its alcohol by volume (ABV) percentage.

 Stay informed about the latest advancements in blood pressure monitoring technology and take control of your health.
 Sign up for our newsletter now!